 Acknowledgment: state personal or institutional contributions, and financial or material support.
 Supply full information for nature of support (technical help, critical review, data collection, and participation in a clinical trial), number of grants-in-aid, and name and location of institution or organization.

 Conflict of Interest: all author must state any actual or potential conflicts of interest with regard to the manuscript submitted for review.

-References: Use the Harvard style citation.
+References: Use the Vancouver style citation.
 All authors should be listed.
 If no person or organization can be identified as the author and no editors or translators are given, begin the references with the title of the article.
 Do not use anonymous.
 All the references should be cited in the article as superscript numbers followed by a closing parenthesis.
 Papers accepted but not yet published can be included in the references list.
 The journal name should be abbreviated as in Index Medicus, but the full name should be provided if it is not registered in the Index Medicus.
 Author must provide references in Vancouver style citation.
 Especially for case report, the citations are limited to 20 or less.

 Van der Slik AR, Koeleman BPC, Verduijn W, Bruining GJ, Roep BO, Giphart MJ.
 KIR in type 1 diabetes: disparate distribution of activating and inhibitory natural killer cell receptors in patients versus HLA-matched control subjects.
 Diabetes.
 2003:52:2639– 42.

 Sharp AJ, Hansen S, Selzer RR, et al. Discovery of previously unidentified genomic disorders from the duplication architecture of the human genome.
 Nat Genet.
 2006;38:1038-42.

 McEvoy GK, ed.
 AHFS: Drug Information.
 Bethesda, MD: American Society of Health-System Pharmacists; 2007:1125-1126.